Fifth Third Bancorp [FITB] Resumes bullish Trend: What’s in it for Long-term Investors

 Fundamental Analysis of Fifth Third Bancorp [FITB]

-This company’s Return on Total Capital is 6.92, and its Return on Invested Capital has reached 11.40%.
-Its Return on Equity is 13.31, and its Return on Assets is 1.51.
-These metrics suggest that this Fifth Third Bancorp does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.
+This company’s Return on Total Capital is 9.07, and its Return on Invested Capital has reached 11.40%.
+Its Return on Equity is 13.30, and its Return on Assets is 1.58.
+These metrics suggest that this Fifth Third Bancorp does a poor job of managing

+Turning to investigate this organization’s capital structure, Fifth Third Bancorp [FITB] has generated a Total Debt to Total Equity ratio of 76.60.
+Similarly, its Total Debt to Total Capital is 43.37, while its Total Debt to Total Assets stands at 9.59.

-The Enterprise Value to Sales for this firm is now 3.53, and its Total Debt to Enterprise Value stands at 0.53.
-Fifth Third Bancorp [FITB] has a Price to Book Ratio of 1.02, a Price to Cash Flow Ratio of 5.56 and P/E Ratio of 8.61.
-These metrics all suggest that Fifth Third Bancorp is more likely to generate a positive ROI.
+The Enterprise Value to Sales for this firm is now 3.38, and its Total Debt to Enterprise Value stands at 0.44.

-Shifting the focus to workforce efficiency, Fifth Third Bancorp [FITB] earns $429,030 for each employee under its payroll.
-Similarly, this company’s Total Asset Turnover is 0.05.
-This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.07.
+Similarly, this company’s Total Asset Turnover is 0.06.
+This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.05.

 Conclusion: Is Fifth Third Bancorp [FITB] a Reliable Buy?